tuananh/common-container-exit-codes/README.md

 ## Common exit codes

 The way to remember is simple.
-You just have to remember that:
+There're only 2 rules.

 - Container exit codes follow [chroot exit codes](https://tldp.org/LDP/abs/html/exitcodes.html).
 - For `128+n` code, it follows the signal code.
 That's it.